 I don’t know about you, by my kids love glow sticks (and so do I for summer backyard parties).
 I’ve shopped around to compare prices, so here are the cheapest places to buy glow sticks.
-Prices are pretty consistent, but slight variations occur and are noted where possible.
-Two things you should know first:
+Prices are pretty consistent, but slight variations of cheap glow sticks occur and are noted where possible.
+Two things you should know first about finding cheap glow sticks:

 - Glow stick bulk pricing starts at a cost of about six cents per stick.
 Compare unit cost carefully; many bulk packs of glow sticks list the total number of pieces at 300, for example, when there are only 150 sticks in the pack and 150 connector pieces that are counted toward the ‘pieces’ printed on the front of the package.
 This varies by manufacturer, so read carefully.